Thayne Center for Service & Learning

 The Service-Learning Student Project Fund (SLSPF) is designated for students enrolled in designated service-learning classes and select other programs, as managed by the Thayne Center for Service & Learning.
 These students may request funding to offset costs directly related to their service-learning projects.
 We encourage students to be creative when planning a project.
 Explore the wide range of possibilities.
-Think big and look for an updated proposal form this summer.
+Think big and submit your proposal now.

 Click on the Service category to see our list of nonprofit community partners or click on a letter to look for a specific nonprofit.